 SINCE ALL BUSINESS IS PERSONAL, FOCUS ON RELATIONSHIPS

 It can be argued that certain business transactions, such as fueling your car or buying a product online, are impersonal.
 By contrast, businesses like childcare and healthcare are high-touch industries.
 In healthcare, personal connections obviously matter, and the ability of staff members to create authentic caring relationships leads to success.
 However, even in businesses where service seems secondary to product, strong customer connections drive brand differentiation and other positive business outcomes.
-Starbucks and Ritz-Carlton sell commodities ...
+Starbucks and Ritz-Carlton ...